canonical/lxd/specs/image-handling.md

 property every time a new container is spawned from the image.

 # Image format
-The image format for LXD is a compressed tarball (xz recommended) with the following structure:
+LXD currently supports two LXD-specific image formats.

+The first is a unified tarball, where a single tarball contains both the container rootfs and the needed metadata.

+The second is a split model, using two tarballs instead, one containing the rootfs, the other containing the metadata.

+The former is what's produced by LXD itself and what people should be using for LXD-specific images.

+The latter is designed to allow for easy image building from existing non-LXD rootfs tarballs already available today.

+## Unified tarball
+Tarball, can be compressed and contains:
+ - rootfs/
  - metadata.yaml
+ - templates/ (optional)

+## Split tarballs
+Two (possibly compressed) tarballs.
+One for metadata, one for the rootfs.

+metadata.tar contains:
- - rootfs/
+ - metadata.yaml
- - templates/
+ - templates/ (optional)

+rootfs.tar contains a Linux root filesystem at its root.

+## Content
-The rootfs directory contains a full file system tree of what will become the container's /.
+The rootfs directory (or tarball) contains a full file system tree of what will become the container's /.

 The templates directory contains pongo2-formatted templates of files inside the container.